PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 Unfortunately, designing your system for upgrades requires more care than just installing a package.
 You should:
 - Keep track of the current state of your infrastructure using Infrastructure as Code, aka package manifest YAML files checked-in to git
-- Keep track of where to pull the package from, and possibly an upgrade process too, using something like [Vendir (TODO)]().
+- Keep track of where to pull the package from, and possibly an upgrade process too, using something like [Vendir](https://carvel.dev/vendir/docs/latest/).
 - Keep track of any customizations you made to a package, and define a repeatable process for applying them
 - Define some process for keeping secrets in-sync with the deployed packages
 - If you have multiple environments, define a process for rolling out updates sequentially to those environments, and giving the appropriate environment-specific parameters